-2016 and 2020, growth averaged 2.6% compared to 4.6% during 2013-2015 but remains volatile and much lower when compared to countries emerging out of conflict at similar stages, like Liberia.
-The growth trend is attributed to insecurity, poor business climate, and lack of investment.
+2016 and 2020, growth averaged 2.6% compared to 4.6% during 2013-2015 but remains volatile and much lower compared when to countries emerging out of conflict at similar stages, like Liberia.
+The growth trend poor is attributed to insecurity, business climate. and lack of investment.
 Gross fixed capital formation averages about 20% of GDP, comprising foreign direct investment (FDI, 9%), public investment (5%) and the rest being private domestic investment.
 FDI is a major driver of technology transfer, and at this level is too low to generate sufficient productivity growth and structural transformation.
-Current average growth needs to be raised to levels above the average population growth rate of 2.9% if poverty at 68% is to be reduced.
-After recovering from the 2016/17 drought, the Somali economy was hit by floods, locust invasions, cyclones, floods and the COVID-19 pandemic, all in 2020.
-The economy of Somalia had been recovering prior to the pandemic; growth for 2020 and was projected to rise to 3.2% from 2.9% in 2019, buoyed by better agricultural performance and strong consumer spending.
-Growth in 2020 contracted by 0.3% due to the combined impact of aforementioned, particularly COVID-19 containment measures that disrupted trade and financial flows (Figure 1).